 There are no monthly fees with this account, which means there is no opening deposit needed or balance requirement.

 Cardholders also get access to customer service every day and night, and their customer service is based in the United States.

-When looking to take out cash, cardholders can access 60,000 ATMs located in the U.S.
+When looking to take out cash, have access to over 60,000 no-fee ATMs located in the U.S.

 To get more information, visit this website.